clykins90/photo_report/README.md

 - Custom Vercel configuration for monorepo structure
 - Static build process for frontend with optimized asset delivery
 - Serverless functions for backend API endpoints

+## Project Structure and Build Process

+### Build Process
+- The project uses a monorepo structure with separate frontend and backend directories
+- Root-level `npm run build` executes the frontend build process for Vercel deployment
+- Frontend build is handled by Vite (configured in frontend/package.json)
+- Build output is generated in frontend/dist directory
+- Vercel configuration routes all requests to the SPA for client-side routing

+### Vercel Deployment
+- The application is configured for seamless deployment on Vercel
+- Key configuration files:
+  - `vercel.json`: Defines build command, output directory, and URL rewrites
+  - `package.json`: Contains scripts for installation and build processes
+- The build process avoids recursive loops by using separate script names
+  - Root package.json uses `"build": "cd frontend && npm run vercel-build"`
+  - Frontend package.json uses `"vercel-build": "vite build"` and `"build": "vite build"`